Hiking trails in Johor

 Difficulty: Varies depending on trail

 Getting there: While there are multiple entrances to the park, the most accessible one for Singaporeans is the Selai entrance.
-You’ll have to apply for an entry permit before visiting and hire a guide for hiking – find out more about Endau Rompin Selai’s activity packages on Johor National Parks.
+You’ll have to apply for an entry permit before visiting and hire a guide for hiking – refer to the Johor National Parks website for activity packages.

 5. Mount Ophir – One of the Johor’s most difficult hikes

 1,276m high, 2 hour 50 minutes from JB CIQ